abitha90/REI_ValidEnglishWords/README.md

 The project aims to generate all the valid English words from a given String using Java, and validate functionality using unit and integration tests.
 There is a utility class called Dictionary which has one method isValidEnglishWord, that returns a boolean if a string input is passed.

+## Problem Statement
+"Find all valid English words in a given String using Java".
+For example, if the given the word is "WORKING", the solution should easily find the words "WORK" and "KING".
+It should also be able to find other words like "ROW", "RING" and "KNOW".

+You have access to a utility class called Dictionary, which has one method, isEnglishWord (String word).
+Dictionary.isEnglishWord (String word) connects to a (mocked) online dictionary and returns Boolean true if the String passed to it is an English word, return false otherwise.

+**Homework Instructions:**
+1. Use Maven to create a project to answer this problem.
+1. You will need to create the Dictionary class.
+1. You will need to mock Dictionary.isEnglishWord (String word) for your solution and tests.
+1. The output of your primary method should be a collection of Strings without duplicates.
+1. Create tests that exercise your class and methods.

 ## PROJECT DESCRIPTION
 The project is based on SOLID (Single Responsibility principle).
 There are four classes - CombinatorGenerator, Permutation Generator, StringConverterUtil, Interface Dictionary and the FindValidEnglishWords.
 Each class has a single responsibility to perform.
 The main class for this application is FindValidEnglishWords.